sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 - ETCD is a distributed reliable key-value store that is simple, secure and fast:
 - ETCD is a key-value pair form of database:

-The default client is the .etcdctl
+The default client is the .etcdctl:
 ./etcdctl

 ## check version with version 3 or 2